Penguin Symbolism & Meaning (+ Spirit, Totem & Omens)

 Narratives of how this bird was able to survive under extreme weather conditions greatly impressed the Natives, who had a lot of respect for hardy animals.

-The penguin spirit animal reminds the Native Americans to be resilient, and never to give up.
+The penguin spirit animal reminds the Native Americans to be resilient and never to give up.

 Penguin Symbolism in Australasia Culture